lauz1n/movie-app-practice/README.md

 ## In this project I practiced my ReactJS and API Rest abilities, below is a list of the tools I used to do it.

 ### useState Hook
 - The useState hook is used to manage the State of the Component.
-By passing the initial state, you get in return a variable with the current state and another to update the state whenever you add a change to it.
+By passing the initial state, you get in return a variable with the current state and a special function to update the state whenever you add a change to it.

 ### useEffect Hook
 - The useEffect hook is often used when you need to perform side effects in your documents, like for example data fetching.
 The useEffect takes place whenever you render.